Guides

 The goal is simple: your customers interact with your brand throughout the entire signing workflow.
 They never see the underlying API provider.

-For multi-tenant SaaS products, you can take this further.
-Some document signature APIs support workspace-level email domains, letting each of your customers send from their own domain.
-A property management platform, for example, could have signing emails come from leases@buildingname.com for each property.
+For multi-tenant SaaS products, workspace-level email domains mean each of your customers can send from their own domain.
+A property management platform could have signing emails come from leases@buildingname.com for each property.

 If you're looking for a quick implementation, check out How to White-Label Your E-Signature Emails and Signing Links for a step-by-step walkthrough.

-Branded emails are good.
+Branded emails and custom templates are good.
 Full control over notifications is better.

-Most digital signature APIs send four types of automated emails: signing requests, completion confirmations, expiration warnings, and cancellation notices.
+Most digital signature APIs send automated emails for signing requests, completion confirmations, expiration warnings, and cancellation notices.
 A white-label configuration lets you disable any or all of these per signing request.

 Why would you want to disable them?
 Because you might want to: